GusttavoCDN-zz/mongo-car-shop-api/README.md

 <details>
   <summary markdown="span"><strong>:us: English</strong></summary><br />

-MongoDB, Node.js, Express.js, TypeScript, OOP (Object-Oriented Programming) and SOLID project developed by [Raphael Martins](https://www.linkedin.com/in/raphaelameidamartins/) at the end of Unit 30 ([Back-end Development Module](https://github.com/raphaelalmeidamartins/trybe_exercicios/tree/main/3_Desenvolvimento-Back-end)) of Trybe's Web Development course.
+MongoDB, Node.js, Express.js, TypeScript, OOP (Object-Oriented Programming) and SOLID project developed by [Gustavo da Silva](https://www.linkedin.com/in/gustavocdn/) at the end of Unit 30 of Trybe's Web Development course.
 I was approved with 100% of the mandatory and optional requirements met.

 We had to develop a RESTful API for a Car shop using OOP (Object-Oriented Programming) and SOLID principles with a MongoDB database.
 We also had to implement unit tests.
 <br />